Position Description

 Authority

-• Maintains access to and a working relationship with the Vice President for Student Affairs, Vice President for Finance and Administration, Director of Admissions, University Registrar, Director of Financial Aid, Director of Student Conduct, the Director of Athletics, Senior Woman Administrator, Director of Compliance, and other key personnel within the institution and the Department of Intercollegiate Athletics.
+• Maintains access to and a working relationship with the Director of Athletics, Senior Woman Administrator, Athletics Chief Compliance Officer, Vice Provost for Student Affairs, Dean of Students, Director of Student Conduct, and other key personnel within the institution and the Department of Intercollegiate Athletics.

 • Reports to the Faculty Senate periodically regarding the operation of the athletics program.